Risk Factors Dashboard

 Changes in accounting standards or assumptions in applying accounting policies could adversely affect us.

-Our accounting policies and methods are fundamental to how we record and report our financial condition and results of operations.
+Our accounting policies and methods are fundamental to how we record and report on our financial condition and results of operations.
 Some of these policies require use of estimates and assumptions that may affect the reported value of our assets or liabilities and results of operations and are critical because they require management to make difficult, subjective and complex judgments about matters that are inherently uncertain.
 If those assumptions, estimates or judgments were incorrectly made, we may be required to correct and restate prior-period financial statements.
 Accounting standard-setters and those who interpret the accounting standards, the SEC, banking regulators and our independent registered public accounting firm may also amend or even reverse their previous interpretations or positions on how various standards should be applied.
+These changes may be difficult to predict and could impact on how we prepare and report our financial statements.
 These changes may be difficult to predict and could impact how we prepare and report our financial statements.
 In some cases, we may be required to apply a new or revised standard retrospectively, resulting in us revising prior-period financial statements.

 Financial Reporting Risks